 We are the Irish Copyright Licensing Agency – also known as ICLA.

-Our team works with creators and anyone who copies, shares or scans published works to make sure access to content is simple and legal.
+Our team works with creators, publishers and anyone who copies, shares or scans published works to make sure access to content is simple and legal.

 Think of us as representatives for rightsholders.
 We issue licences that allow people to reuse their words and images, while ensuring the right creators get the payment they deserve.